Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Discontinuous Distancing Cost and Policy Interventions

-\begin{example} Here, we consider the introduction of a social-distancing policy.
-Letting the baseline distancing cost be $c(\cdot)=2$, recall that the left panel of Figure \ref{fig:const_cost_c_bar} shows how much the distancing cost $c$ must be decreased to decrease the infected population before it would reach its peak otherwise.
-The threshold cost $\overline{c}$ is $1.8$ at around day 15 and the peak prevalence is attained on day 35.
-Suppose that the social-distancing measure, which decreases distancing cost to $c=1.8$ is introduced on day 30.
+\begin{example} Next, we consider the introduction of a social-distancing policy.
+Letting the baseline distancing cost be $c(t)=c_0=2$, recall that the left panel of Figure \ref{fig:const_cost_c_bar} shows by how much the distancing cost $c$ must be reduced to decrease the prevalence before it would reach its peak otherwise.
+The threshold cost $\overline{c}(t)$ is $1.8$ around day 15 and the peak prevalence is attained on day 35.
+Suppose that the social-distancing measure $\ell(t) = 0.9$, which decreases distancing cost to $c(t)=1.8$, is introduced on day 30.

 The left panel in Figure \ref{fig:piece_wise_c_decreasing} gives a new threshold distancing cost function $\overline{c}$ when the distancing cost function satisfies $c(t)=1.8$ for $t \geq 30$ (the solid curve).
-After the introduction of the social-distancing measure, the infected population decreases, and the new threshold $\overline{c}$ endogenously decreases as well.
-The figure shows that on day 50, 20 days after the social-distancing measure is introduced, the threshold cost $\overline{c}$ is close to (but above) the distancing cost $c=1.8$.
+After the introduction of the social-distancing measure, the prevalence decreases, and the new threshold $\overline{c}$ endogenously decreases as well.
+The figure shows that on day 50, the threshold cost is close to (but above) the current distancing cost.

 To understand the new threshold distancing cost function, consider how individuals respond to the social-distancing measure.
-As the central panel shows, individuals best respond to a lowered distancing cost by decreasing their exposure levels.
-The increase in distancing lowers the prevalence, which leads to a feedback effect of increasing exposure.
-The prevalence nevertheless decreases but individuals' responses slow down its decrease.
-The right panel, which depicts the infected population over time, illustrates this point.
+As the central panel of Figure \ref{fig:piece_wise_c_decreasing} shows, individuals best respond to the policy measure by decreasing their exposure levels.
+The resulting increase in distancing lowers prevalence, which leads to a feedback effect of increasing exposure.
+The prevalence nevertheless continues to decrease but individuals' responses slow down this decrease.
+The right panel illustrates this point.